theninthsky/client-side-rendering/README.md

 ## Why Not SSG?

-We have seen the advantages of static files: they are cacheable; they can be served from a nearby CDN without requiring a server.
+We have seen the advantages of static files: they are cacheable and they can be served from a nearby CDN without requiring a server.

-This may lead us to believe that SSG combines both CSR and SSR advantages: we can make our app visually appear very fast (_[FCP](https://web.dev/fcp)_) and independently from our API server's response times.
+This may lead us to believe that SSG combines both CSR and SSR advantages: it makes our app visually appear very fast (_[FCP](https://web.dev/fcp)_) and independently from our API server's response times.

-However, in reality, SSG has one major limitation:
+However, in reality, SSG has a major limitation:
 <br>
 Since JS isn't active during the first moments, everything that relies on JS to be presented simply won't be visible, or it will be visible in its incorrect state (like components which rely on the `window.matchMedia` function to be displayed).